Kazumz/SSG-SSR-NextJS-Overview/README.md

 # Overview
 This repository has been created to demonstrate the differences between CSR (Client-side rendering) and an SSG (Static-site generation) / SSR (Server-side rendering) approach when creating React applications.

+In order to understand the benefits of SSG / SSR, we must first look at what CSR is and what the differences between the two approaches are.

 ## Client Side Rendering (CSR)
 Since the internet's inception, it's followed a fairly consistent pattern of what happens when a user visits a website.
 When you visit a website, you're actually downloading the content of that website from the server.
 For example, visting a website that contains a single HTML page with some lorem ipsum text on it would yield somewhat the following process:
 - Visit Website